rahul22mrk/strivers-sde-sheet-45days/Linked-List/Striver_SDE_Sheet_LinkedList_Series_part-2.md

 ---

 ### ⚡ Key Takeaways
-- **Cannot work if node is the tail** — there's no next node to copy from
+- **Cannot work if node is the tail** — no next node to copy from
-- This is a **trick question** — the key insight is that you don't actually delete the given node, you make it a copy of the next node and delete the next node
+- You don't actually delete the given node — you make it a copy of the next node and delete that
-- **Constraint**: The node to delete is never the tail

 ---